The Small Movable Alphabet in Montessori

 - If your child shows interest after working with the Small Movable Alphabet for a time, you can introduce short sentences.

-- Of course, as with any Montessori material, have your child put the Small Movable Alphabet box in its designated place.
+- Of course, as with any Montessori material or Montessori activity, have your child put the Small Movable Alphabet box in its designated place.

 - Watch in wonder as your child uses this material to form words and their own ideas in sentences!

 I can’t emphasize enough what a powerful tool this is for a child’s writing and reading!
 No matter what type of school your child attends, use this at home.

 It’s a blast and it will help your child’s early literacy!